saifalikhangithub/Student-Feedback/README.md

 ## License

-This project is open source and available under the [MIT License](LICENSE.md).
-(You would need to create a `LICENSE.md` file in your repository with the MIT license text).
+This project is open source and free to use